Autism Spectrum Disorder Program

 About our Program

-TCC Community Education (CE) partners with the Texas Health and Human Services and Spectrum Services to offer to students with autism and Asperger syndrome a well-rounded education that emphasizes training in socialization skills and academics.
+TCC Community Education and Engagement (CEE) partners with the Texas Health and Human Services and Spectrum Services to offer to students with autism and Asperger syndrome a well-rounded education that emphasizes training in socialization skills and academics.

 Through a mixture of didactic presentation, demonstration, role-play and discussion, students will learn how to do the activities of daily living needed in order to be successful in school and to get a job.